g12mcgov/WIN/README.md

 Because WFU does not provide us with an API service, this means building one from square one.
 I tried reverse engineering some of the WIN URLs, looking for `JSON` or `XML` responses, but to no avail.

-Part of the problem is that WIN is entirely contained in an iframe.
+Part of the problem is that WIN is entirely contained within an iframe.
 As a result, URLs are non-existent.
 Furthermore, after doing some research, it seems to be an old Java application layered ontop of an Oracle Database built in 2005.
 It could certainly use a facelift or some updating, but it gets the job done.

 Because there are no reachable URLs, this meant scraping the data from the screen.
 This meant using the [Selenium](http://www.seleniumhq.org/) browser automation tool and [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/) for extracting, parsing, and working with the HTML source.
 However, this lends itself to a significant bottleneck of <b>speed</b>.